MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/xamarin-forms.md

 ## Intercept push notifications

-Mobile Center Push makes it possible to intercept push notifications but there is some additional setup required to enable this feature in iOS and UWP projects.
+Mobile Center Push makes it possible to intercept push notifications but there is some additional setup required to enable this feature in plaform specific projects.

 ### iOS additional steps